nestauk/sdg-mapping/codebooks/codebook_sdg_7.md

 * Financing clean energy production
 * Expand sustainable energy infrastructure and upgrade technology

-To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these in a significant way.
+### Example key terms (non-exhaustive)

-**Example key terms (non-exhaustive):** clean energy, renewables, energy efficiency, energy recovery, energy access, affordable energy, biomass, solar energy, wind power, hydropower, energy transition, photovoltaics, fuel cells, energy consumption, energy storage, grid, light harvesting, solar heating, batteries, artificial photosynthesis, nuclear energy, energy markets, high temperature superconductors, energy infrastructure
+clean energy, renewables, energy efficiency, energy recovery, energy access, affordable energy, biomass, solar energy, wind power, hydropower, energy transition, photovoltaics, fuel cells, energy consumption, energy storage, grid, light harvesting, solar heating, batteries, artificial photosynthesis, nuclear energy, energy markets, high temperature superconductors, energy infrastructure

-### Related Goals
+### Not to be confused with

-There are 2 Sustainable Development Goals that have aspects that are closely related to Goal 6.
+There are 2 Sustainable Development Goals that have aspects that are closely related to Goal 7.
 These are:

-- 9. Industry Innovation and Infrastructure
-	- Discusses broader aspects of sustainable industry e.g. pollution
-- 11. Sustainable Cities and Communities
-	- Covers safe and sustainable transport
 - 13. Climate Action
 	- Covers policy responses and adaptation to climate change

-If a project appears to discuss these Goals (or indeed any others) without mentioning any of the key Goal 7 concepts above, label it with `No`.
-However, bear in mind that there are projects that do span more than one goal.
-If the project includes key concepts for Goal 7 as well as issues related to Goals 9, 11 or 13, then please label it with a `Yes`.
+Remember, many projects will cover more than one Goal, but to be tagged as Goal 7 they must include at least one of the Key Concepts above.
 Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

 For example: